 The adoption of the BYOD program at John Therry Catholic College has extended the learning environment from the physical constraints of the classroom to give our students the capability to collaborate, share information and experiences, work across disciplines and take control of their learning.
-Students and teachers now have access to a range of tools which assist in making learning richer and more engaging.
+Students and teachers now have access to a range of tools and facilities which assist in making learning a more fulfilling and engaging experience.

-Students have access to their learning and resources anywhere via Compass and its link to the Google Suite, which provides a flexible, secure and personalised learning environment.
+Students have access to their learning and resources anywhere via Compass and Google Apps for Education Suite, which provides a flexible, secure and personalised learning environment.
 Parents also have access to information about their child's learning via the Parent Portal.

-Click on the link below for more information regarding our Acceptable Use of Information Technology Policy.
+Click on the link below for more information regarding our Responsible Use of Information Technology Policy.

 Creating content for a larger audience provides students with an authentic purpose; they will be motivated to edit, revise and produce a higher quality of work.
 Through the students’ use of digital tools, the focus of activity will shift from teachers to students.
 Inquiry-based, student-directed methods will replace lecture-based methods.
 Learners will be more active as they solve problems, answer questions, brainstorm, work in teams, debate, and formulate questions of their own.
 Interactive tools, digital resources, and creation/production tools will enable deeper study.
 Teachers will be better able to modify, extend and individualize digital content based on student need.

-By introducing Chromebooks to the 1:1 program John Therry Catholic College aims to support all students in improving student engagement, participation and achievement.
-Chromebooks are a powerful tool for collaboration, active participation, critical thinking, innovation and discovery.
+By introducing the 1:1 program John Therry Catholic College aims to support all students in improving student engagement, participation and achievement.
+Laptops are a powerful tools for collaboration, active participation, critical thinking, innovation and discovery.
 They allow students to personalise their learning to suit their individual needs, abilities and interests.